stanislavStroianetkiRoadSurfer/car-rental-api/docs/availabilkity-task-considerations.md

 The "availability calculation" is the core aspect of the solution and therefore should be implemented robust and well tested.

 As mentioned above I will stick to most concepts established in the main branch, but might make slight adjustments.
-I will keep the adjustments focused on the task at hand, not aiming for full consistency accross the existing codebase, but would suggest and discuss doing so in a real life scenario before starting or when identifying a change need that feels sensible to apply.
+I will keep the adjustments focused on the task at hand, not aiming for full consistency accross the existing codebase.
+In a real life scenario I would suggest and discuss doing so before starting or when identifying a change need that feels sensible to apply and then apply it across the application to follow the boyscout rule.

-Depending on aaaaall the business domain considerations, due to time constraints I will *not* implement them all but sketch the "entry point" to expand it later on.
+As mentioned at several places of this document, due to time constraints and unknowns of the business domain expectations, I decided to *not* implement all the suggested adjustments, but to introduce/sketch the "entry points" to expand them later on.

+## Obstacles during the implementation

+### Booking Fixtures loading for automated testing

+As addressed via email, for some reason I struggled to get my newly added booking fixtures to be loaded into the database that is recreated on every test suite execution.
+For manual fixtures loading with env=dev it works without issues, when executed via the subscriber, stations and cars are imported, bookings ignored...

+This made it hard to write appropriate integration tests to ensure that the most critical db query of the task is working for all sorts of (edge) cases.

+### Http client for pricing

+I did not try to mock an external API to use and test the http client implemented.
+I leaned towards logic from the example PR but made design choices/changes.
+For local testing purposes I alternatively introduced a "RandomPricingClient" which, as the name miiiiight indicate, behaves randomly in regards of the returned resultset.

+### Test coverage

+Due to reaching my personal time limit to do all the implementation, I did not reach the level of test coverage I would personally prefer.
+I typically focus on unit tests for classes with a certain level of "complicated logic" and therefore might skip e.g. simple value objects - but would apply team conventions primarily of course.
+Besides that, I tend to write integration tests for those situations where the wiring of layers is of importance and *can* properly be tested, which e.g. is the case for Repository classes imo, but is trickier for real http requests across the wire.
+There are techniques to mock those on a deeper level, but then it's not necessarily a proper integration test anymore in my view and can be covered via a unit test (with a "unit" being bigger than a single class maybe).

+Following that, I would probably have added (more) unit tests mainly for classes within the Service folder and integration tests for some central services, e.g. the AvailabilityService itself, to test it's wiring via Symfony's DIC (while needing to mock the pricing client).

+As a sidenode: at my previous company we used Behat or Codeception to do behavioral testing (BDD) on http level on several projects (not all), I did not see a clear benefit of suggesting or even implementing that, as not having a proper sparing on business behavior criteria anyways (which is the core goal of BDD to my understanding - not the http level tests).